JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-modify-project.md

     }

     ```

-    * The main dependency is added to the section that configures the common code source set.
-    * For simplicity, the version number is included directly instead of being added to the version catalog.
-    * To support timezones in the web target, the reference to the necessary npm package is included in `webMain` dependencies.

 2. Once the dependency is added, you're prompted to resync the project.
 Click the **Sync Gradle Changes** button to synchronize Gradle files: ![Synchronize Gradle files](gradle-sync.png){width=50}

 3. In the **Terminal** tool window, run the following command: